• Home

 Special thanks to the Rock Hill School District and the Arts Council of York County for assisting WAI with the project.

-Also in April, during National Poetry Month, pizza boxes at Little Caesars, Mario’s Pizza, Papa John’s, and Papa Murphy’s, all in Rock Hill, featured Haiku written by four students from last year's contest.
-The Poetry and Pizza project was sponsored by the Rock Hill Poet Laureate Committee and includes poetry by Andrea J'nai Gordon, Spencer Hall, Logan Hilton and Sydney Westphal.
+Also in April, during National Poetry Month, pizza boxes at Little Caesars, Papa John’s, and Pizza Hut, all in Rock Hill, will feature Haiku written by this year's student winners.
+The Poetry and Pizza project is sponsored by the Rock Hill Poet Laureate Committee and includes poetry by Ella Norris, Alley Pridmore, Isaac Dix, Grace Arwood, Grace Potter, Maliik Cooper, Alexis Walker, Tyana Vongsay, and Alexandra Waterhouse.

 Listen as WRHI interviews Haiku co-chair, Carolyn Moore.